 It can be both frustrating and depressing.
 You have gotten your career on track, taken good care of yourself, have your finances in order and feel the only thing missing in your life is a stable soulmate relationship.
 Well where the hell are they?
 What is taking so long?
 Did they get lost?

-As we have discussed numerous times, soulmate relationships are not just about romance, but learning life lessons and growing as individuals as well as a couple.
+As we have discussed numerous times, soulmate relationships are not just about romance.
+But they’re about learning life lessons and growing as individuals as well as a couple.
 You may believe 1000% the time is right to meet your soulmate but the universe may not.
 Being unable to control if and when your soulmate shows up is a hard pill to swallow.

 First of all, the universe doesn’t create soulmate connections for the sake of Valentine’s Day.
-Valentine’s Day was created in Victorian times, not by the universe, so it really is not their concern.
+Valentine’s Day was created in Victorian times.
+And not by the universe, so it really isn’t their concern.
 The universe is also not here to be Cupid and just put together blissfully happy couples.
 That’s not really their job.

-Valentine’s Day is often referred to as a retail holiday which has nothing to do with a spiritual connection.
-Remember it only lasts for 24-hours, and most of the people receiving Valentine’s Day tokens, gifts or flowers from their ‘loved ones’ are doing so out of obligation, threats, and the over-commercialization of a day that Hallmark rakes in the $$$- cha-ching!!!
+Valentine’s Day is a retail holiday, thanks to Hallmark, which has nothing to do with a spiritual connection.
+Remember it only lasts for 24-hours, and most of the people receiving Valentine’s Day tokens, gifts or flowers from their ‘loved ones’ are doing so out of obligation.
+It’s just an over-commercialized day that Hallmark rakes in the $$$- cha-ching!!!

 For soulmates that get it right, every day is Valentine’s Day.
 Don’t lose hope, just don’t focus on the Valentine’s Day you may be spending alone, because there is always next year.
 Keep your chin up and keep the faith that one day you will be with your soulmate on Valentine’s Day!
 These years, do something to special for yourself and celebrate YOU!